thither/Thither.Direct-client-libraries/README.md

 # Thither.Direct - API - FLOW METRICS STATISTICS
-On this branch API Guide to Flow Metrics Statistics and exmaples of usage
+On this branch, API Guide to Flow Metrics Statistics and examples of usage

-An API is available, in order to add metrics data from extrenal application to your FlowID on Thither.Direct
+An API is available on Thither.Direct, in order to add metrics data from extrenal application to your FlowID

 ## API's CLIENT SETTINGS